Paul van Eijk

-Paul Luiz van Eijk (born 16 March 1986, in Cook Islands) is a footballer of Dutch ancestry who plays as a defender.
-He currently plays for Nikao Sokattack.
+Paul Luiz van Eijk (born 16 March 1986, in Cook Islands) is an athlete of Dutch ancestry who plays as a defender.
+He currently plays for Nikao Sokattack in association football and Enuamanu Club in handball.
 He is currently married to Shannon Van Eijk and has three children.

 International career

 Van Eijk made his debut for Cook Islands at the FIFA World Cup qualification 2003.
 He made his debut in the match against New Caledonia on 17 May 2004.